 Did I know I wanted a career in science since I was a young tyke?
 No. However, I did know that I wanted to change the world—make it a better place, inspire people, and turn the dark into light.
 I first thought I would accomplish these ambitious goals through religion, and even spent time in a Benedictine monastery while contemplating the priesthood.
 Later, I aspired to fulfill these goals through music.
 I thought that I could, like Bono in U2, cause social change and inspire the world with self-crafted songs in an original pop-rock band (you can check out my music in the music section of this site).
 In my late 20s, I began watching astronomy documentaries and reading popular science non-fiction.
 As my curiosity continued, I stumbled upon an old 1980s PBS documentary on Netflix hosted by a prolific and poetic character that struck a chord in me like nothing else in my life.
 It was while watching the original Cosmos: A Personal Voyage that Carl Sagan showed me how to save the world.

 In the summer of 2013, as a newly vetted disciple of science, I enrolled as a full-time non-traditional adult student at the University of Pittsburgh (Pitt).
 I originally enrolled with the intention of getting a B.S. in Astronomy & Physics, then later changed to a B.S. in Natural Sciences because of time and financial restraints associated with being a non-traditional adult student.
 I graduated on May 1, 2016 and received a B.S. in Natural Sciences (planetary science focus), a B.A. in Media and Professional Communications, and a Certificate in Digital Media.
-The two degrees (B.S. and B.A.) were chosen so I can make a career out of science public outreach, education, and communication, and because of my love for the arts.
+The two degrees (B.S. and B.A.) were chosen so I could make a career out of science public outreach, education, and communication, and because of my love for the arts.

-Most of my time at Pitt was spent taking science and math intensive courses to fulfill a study tract for my Natural Sciences degree, which very closely parallels Pitt’s Geology degree.
+Most of my time at Pitt was spent taking science and math intensive courses to fulfill a study tract for my Natural Sciences degree, which very closely paralleled Pitt’s Geology degree.
 I also took some astrophysics courses required for the B.S. in Astronomy and Physics.
-This study tract allowed me to fulfill my interests in astronomy and planetary science within a timeframe reasonable for a returning adult non-traditional student with limited time and finances.
+This study tract allowed me to fulfill my interests in astronomy and planetary science within a time frame reasonable for a returning adult non-traditional student with limited time and finances.
 A list of relevant science courses is located on this page.

 While applying to fellowships (such as the MLEF) I also began to search out undergraduate research opportunities and connected with Pitt petrologist, Dr. J. Brian Balta.
 Dr. Balta and I studied changes in abundances of rare earth elements in recharging martian magma chambers to better understand Martian shergottite meteorite chemistry.
 In September 2015, I was awarded the NASA Pennsylvania Space Grant Research Scholarship for the proposal I wrote under the advisement of Dr. Balta for this research In March 2016, I presented my findings in a poster presentation at the 47th Lunar and Planetary Science Conference.
 Click HERE to view my published abstract (abstract #1789).
 Click HERE, or see below to view the research poster I created and presented at this conferences research poster session.
+I am currently working with Dr. Balta in submitting this work for publication to a scientific journal.

 In my final semester at Pitt (spring 2016), I began working at the Carnegie Science Center’s Buhl Planetarium and the Science on the Road program.
-At the Buhl Planetarium I ran astronomy shows, such as Stars Over Pittsburgh and Beginners' Guide to the Universe, as well as several star party events on the roof of the science center.
+At the Buhl Planetarium, I ran astronomy shows, such as Stars Over Pittsburgh and Beginners' Guide to the Universe, as well as several star party events on the roof of the science center.
 For Science on the Road, I traveled to regional K-9 school districts and delivered assembly and classroom size science education programs in the subjects of physics, robotics, chemistry, astronomy, biology, and geoscience.
 At Buhl, delivering the cosmos to audiences young and old was a very enriching experience and the one I most enjoyed while at the Carnegie Science Center.

 In the fall of 2016, while student teaching middle school science at Arroyo Vista Charter School in Chula Vista, CA, I introduced astrobiology to my 8th grade students.
 In order to encourage their curiosity in the subject-matter, I asked popular astrobiologist and science educator, Dr. David Grinspoon, to personalize a video about astrobiology to my students.
 The students were so excited about the video and to learn about astrobiology that I had them construct some questions that they would like to ask Dr. Grinspoon.
 This ultimately led to their questions being featured, and me as a guest, on Neil deGrasse Tyson's StarTalk radio podcast spinoff show, StarTalk All-Stars.
 The episode, "Are You Smarter than an 8th Grader?" with Dr. FunkySpoon, hosted by Dr. David Grinspoon and co-host Chuck Nice, aired on Tuesday, February 7, 2017 at 7 PM EDT on www.startalkradio.net.

-Currently, I am teaching high school physics at the charter school, Summit K2 in El Cerrito, CA. I look forward to inspiring young new minds to enter science, and at the very least make every student I teach scientifically literate and able to think for themselves.
+Currently, I am teaching high school physics at the charter school, Summit K2, in El Cerrito, CA. I look forward to inspiring young new minds to enter science, and at the very least make every student I teach scientifically literate and able to think for themselves.
 I am also currently working on finishing the manuscript for the Mars meteorite research I began at Pitt and hope to have it published in a scientific journal in the very near future.

 Only 12 years ago, I left the idea of becoming a priest behind in a Benedictine monastery in North Carolina to pursue a career in music and follow my heart to eventually marry the love of my life, Nancy.
 Now, an agnostic and skeptic, but still full of dreams, aspirations, and wonder, I embark on a quest to save the world and keep the important flame of science alive.